kortemy/serve/README.md

 # Configuring

-Not to make this only a 1 minute work, you can define a custom port, because... yes.
+Not to make this only one LOC, you can define a custom port, because... yes.

 `$ serve -port 80`